mingue/godi/README.md

 ## Objectives

-- Remove the need to pass context.Context everywhere for cancellations and avoid breaking changes to existing APIs
+- Remove the need to pass context.Context to intermediate dependencies for cancellations and avoid breaking changes to existing APIs
-- Provide a strongly typed way of defining request scoped values to avoid using context.WithValue
+- Allow injection of scoped requests without the need to use context.WithValue which is not strongly typed
 - Be able to easily decorate an interface to extend it's functionality
 - Be able to create custom scopes to match different lifetimes: request, session...
-- Be compatible with std APIs for easy usage
+- Be compatible with std APIs so that it can be used in all the solutions
 - Strongly typed API, making use of generics
-- Thread safe
+- Thread safe object creation
 - Easy to test, no globals or init functions

 ## Usage